- Rapid Reference 🚀

 what this chapter is about

-- Initial flu-like clinical syndrome deteriorates steadily, with development of dyspnea.
+- This worsens with the development of dyspnea.

 - Some sputum production may occur, which can be bloody.